 - Robust peer mentoring opportunities

-Faculty will engage with outside leadership experts and will set and refine personal development goals as part of their participation in the program.
+Faculty will engage with a range of leadership experts and will set and refine personal development goals as part of their participation in the program.
 Click here to see 2024 session dates and topics.

 ALICE is targeted toward mid-career women faculty.
-It is expected that most applicants will be at the associate professor level, however, assistant and full professors will also be considered in special circumstances.
+It is expected that most applicants will be associate or recently-promoted full professors, however, others will also be considered in special circumstances.
 Diversity is a priority for the program.
 The most competitive applicants will have a new or anticipated leadership role.

 Participants will be competitively selected.
 The application is online and requests the following information:

 - CV/NIH Biosketch